kuanyui/nome-icon-theme/README.md

 ## What is This?

+> TL;DR: This project is forked from GNOME Project's `gnome-icon-theme-3.12.0`

 I prefer the icons following Tango design guidelines over flat design.
 Yes I know flat design looks more unified but they are really hard to distinguish as icon.

 Tango design guidelines was promoted by Freedesktop.org, and was adopted by GNOME Project and Canonical Ubuntu in GNOME 2.x era.